lgtm-migrator/CuteHMI/README.md

 Consecutive branch numbers denote successive iterations of the project.
 Iteration of the project is related to build framework (repository layout and Qbs items).
-Extensions and tools are versioned independently and they have their own [development status](doc/development-statuses.md).
+Extensions and tools are versioned independently and have their own [development status](doc/development-statuses.md).

 Branch "master" is a development branch.
 Development branch may contain source